 Customers.
 We believe we have a reputation for providing high-quality software in the marketplace and have strong relationships with leading multinational customers and other key users of additive manufacturing.
 The customers for our 3D Printing Software segment include 3D printing machine OEMs as well as manufacturers in a variety of other industries, such as the automotive, aerospace, consumer goods and hearing aid industries, and 3D printing service bureaus.
-As of December 31, 2013, we had over 4,000 customers in our 3D Printing Software segment across Asia, Europe and the United States, including Phonak Staefa Switzerland, Ford Motor Company, Airbus, Boeing, EADS, Hyundai, Stratasys Ltd., Toyota, 3D Systems Corporation and Renishaw PLC.
+As of March 31, 2014, we had over 4,000 customers in our 3D Printing Software segment across Asia, Europe and the United States, including Phonak Staefa Switzerland, Ford Motor Company, Airbus, Boeing, EADS, Hyundai, Stratasys Ltd., Toyota, 3D Systems Corporation and Renishaw PLC.

 For the years ended December 31, 2013 and 2012, our ten largest customers in the 3D Printing Software segment represented 13.3% and 16.0%, respectively, of our 3D Printing Software segment's revenue.
+For the three months ended March 31, 2014 and 2013, our ten largest customers in the 3D Printing Software segment represented 18.9% and 22.3%, respectively, of our 3D Printing Software segment's revenue.

 Market Position / Competition.
 According to the Wohlers Report 2013, the worldwide market for additive manufacturing systems and materials was \$1.0 billion in 2012, including software as well as 3D printers and 3D printing materials.
 The Wohlers Report 2013 estimates that 7,771 professional-grade, industrial systems were sold in 2012 worldwide, where professional-grade, industrial systems are defined as systems costing more than \$5,000.
 The Wohlers Report 2013 estimates that at the end of 2012 a total of 56,856 professional-grade, industrial machines had been sold since the inception of the industry.
-The revenue for our 3D Printing Software segment for the years ended December 31, 2013 and 2012 was €13.4 million and €11.2 million, respectively.
+The revenue for our 3D Printing Software segment for the years ended December 31, 2013 and 2012 was \in 13.4 million and \in 11.2 million, respectively.